microsoft/qsharp/samples/python_interop/generating_n_random_bits/README.md

-# A simple Q# program to generate an array of N random bits and Python program to count the number of 1s returned in the result array
+# Passing arguments from Python to Q# and processing measurement results in Python

 ## Description